pipipengn/Microservices-E-Commerce-Web/README.md

 ##### Inventory Service

 - The CRUD of inventory
-- Using redis distributed locks, transactions, and  roll back inventory to ensure data consistency
+- Using redis-based **distributed lock**, **transaction**, and  roll back inventory to ensure data consistency

 ##### Order Service

 - The CRUD of orders and shopping cart
-- Using RocketMQ to realize the distributed transaction among different (order, goods and inventory) services based on eventual consistency of reliable message
+- Using RocketMQ to realize the **distributed transaction** among different (order, goods and inventory) services based on eventual consistency of reliable message
 - Using timed task of rollbacking inventory when order is not paid in long time

 ##### Userop Service